cloudmesh-community/book/chapters/assignment.md

   -   8 pages, two students in the project
   -   10 pages, three students in the project

+  Please note that the format will be markdown, so the word count will be used instead.
-  We estimate that a single page is between 1000-1200 words.
+  We estimate that a single page is between 1000-1200 words in ePub format.
-  Please note that for 2018 the format will be markdown, so the word count will be used instead.
-How to use figures is explained in the Notation of the handbook.
+  How to use figures is explained in the
+  Section Notation of the handbook.
 We use bibtex for bibliographies.

+  We will at a later time describe how and weher the project code and report is stored.

 Project Code: